zackees/transcribe-anything/README.md

 # GPU Acceleration

-Unlike other whisper implementations, this one should be automatically bind to the GPU if `nvidia-smi` drivers are installed on Windows.
-This is due to the use of `isolated-environment` which will lazily install the GPU accelerated version of Torch on first use.
+Unlike other whisper implementations, this one should automatically bind to the GPU if `nvidia-smi` drivers are installed.
+This is due to the use of `isolated-environment` which will lazily install the GPU-accelerated version of Torch on first use.

 Because of this isolation, this tool should not interfere with torch and other AI dependencies.